icelandico/geodev_site/src/lib/content/blog/mistral-ai-write-meta-descriptions.md

 title: Using Mistral AI to write meta descriptions for my blog posts
 slug: mistral ai write meta descriptions
 date: 2025-04-17T19:59:00.000Z
-description: I've manage to create the script for generating meta descriptions.
+description: I've managed to create the script for generating meta descriptions.
   I use it for my blog posts using Mistral AI and Python.
 category: Personal
 tag:
   - python
   - ai
 ---

 The title of this post may sound like clickbait.
 After all, it is about AI.

 From time to time, I review my site in search of elements that can be improved.
 This time, I wanted to focus on one aspect related to SEO.
 I noticed that every sub-page had exactly the same content in the `meta name="description"` tag.
 I decided to change this and add unique content for each sub-page, which might at least slightly improve their positioning in search results.